crdoconnor/strictyaml/docs/why-not/toml.md

   TOML aims for simplicity, a goal which is not apparent in the YAML specification.

-StrictYAML's cut down version of the YAML specification however - with implicit typing, node anchors/references and flow style cut out, ends up being simpler than TOML.
+StrictYAML's cut down version of the YAML specification - with implicit typing, node anchors/references and flow style cut out, ends up being *simpler* than TOML.

-The main complication in TOML is its inconsistency in how it handles tables and arrays.
+While TOML works well enough for simple data - much like the INI files which inspired it - things start to get a little hairier when you have nested tables/arrays.

 For example:

 ```toml
 # not clear that this is an array